Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Results

-Therefore, for $Q_x Q_y \ne 0$, we obtain finite transverse Josephson currents.
+Therefore, for $Q_x Q_y \ne 0$, we obtain finite transverse super currents.

-Since Josephson junction composed of conical ferromagnet Ho has been fabricated,\cite{Robinson} our prediction could be confirmed by ferromagnetic Josephson junctions with this material in four-terminal geometry.
-The presence of the predicted transverse spin current could be probed experimentally by conversion into an electrical signal via the inverse spin Hall effect (by injecting the spin current into spin-orbit coupled normal metal)\cite{Saitoh,Valenzuela}.
+Since the Josephson junction composed of a conical ferromagnet Ho has been fabricated,\cite{Robinson} our prediction could be confirmed by junctions with this material in four-terminal geometry.
+The presence of the predicted transverse spin current could be probed experimentally by conversion into an electrical signal via the inverse spin Hall effect (by injecting the spin current into a spin-orbit coupled normal metal)\cite{Saitoh,Valenzuela}.
+The transverse currents reflect a local magnetic texture.
+Local measurement of these currents can be used to determine the magnetization profile.

-When proximity effect is strong such that the Green's functions in the ferromagnet have the same form as those in the bulk superconductor:
+When the proximity effect is strong such that the Green's functions in the ferromagnet have the same form as those in the bulk superconductor:

 where $\gamma$ is the inelastic scattering rate by impurities, the transverse charge current Eq. (\ref{jc}) can be reduced to

 for $\gamma \ll \Delta$ at zero temperature where $\nu$ is the density of states at the Fermi level.
 Let us estimate the transverse current for conical ferromagnet using Eqs. (\ref{conical1}) and (\ref{jcb}).
 For $\varepsilon _F \sim 1$ eV, $J \sim $ 1 meV, $b = 1/\tan (4\pi /9) \cong 40$, $\nabla _x \varphi \sim (100 $ nm$)^{ - 1}, Q_x \cong Q_y \sim (1$ nm$)^{- 1}$, $\nu \sim 0.1$ /eV/unit cell, $\Delta \sim$ 1 meV, and the lattice constant $\sim 5$ \AA, we estimate the magnitude of the current as $j_{c,y} \sim 3 \times 10^{8}$ A/cm$^2$.